BUCKINGHAM NICKS

 The Buckingham Nicks album was out of print for many decades, and for obvious reasons was a much-sought-after (not to mention much-bootlegged) collector's item.
 The reasons for the long-term unavailability of the album were never clear, but the often-given reason was that Buckingham did not want it to be reissued.
-Whatever the reasons actually were, the album is finally about to be officially reissued in September 2025.
-The album will be made available in CD and digital formats.
-Also, a limited edition vinyl issue will be sold through the Rhino website, limited to 5,000 copies.
+Whatever the reasons actually were, the album was finally given an official reissue in September 2025, in CD and digital formats.
+Also, a limited edition vinyl issue was sold through the Rhino website, limited to 5,000 copies, as well as another limited edition which contained two bonus 7-inch singles, limited to 2,000 copies.

-(Notes: "Crying In The Night" was released as a single, with the instrumental "Stephanie" as its B-side (Polydor PD 14428).
+(Notes: "Crying In The Night" was released as a single in '73, with the instrumental "Stephanie" as its B-side (Polydor PD 14428).
 The single version of "Crying In The Night" had a heavier guitar sound than the album version, but the alternate sound mix was technically awkward.
-The song "Long Distance Winner" was included on the 1998 Stevie Nicks box set Enchanted.
+The limited Singles Edition of the album, issued in 2025, contained two 7-inch vinyl singles with the single edits of those two tracks, as well as the single edits of the songs “Don't Let Me Down Again” and “Races Are Run”.
+The track "Long Distance Winner" was included on the 1998 Stevie Nicks box set Enchanted.
 Before 2025, countless unauthorized Buckingham Nicks releases appeared, including CD's issued in South Korea in 2016 and in Japan in 2017 by the Big Pink label.
 Although the Big Pink CD's are unofficial, they have been given high marks for sound quality).

 Track Listing: